yikouniao/raindrop-recognition/README.md

 ### Process
 1. Read an image.
-2. Convert it into a grey image.
+2. Convert it into a gray image.
 3. Use anisotropic diffusion to erase noise.
 4. Calculate the sobel derivatives.
 5. Convert it into a binary image with a threshold.